-The University of New England College of Osteopathic Medicine curriculum supports student achievement of the competencies necessary for collaborative practice that improves health outcomes while reducing costs and increasing patient satisfaction.
+The University of New England College of Osteopathic Medicine curriculum supports student achievement of the competencies necessary for collaborative practice that improves health outcomes while reducing costs and increasing patient satisfaction and provider well-being.

 In addition to required curriculum, UNE COM partners with three University entities that offer additional interprofessional learning opportunities:

-- The Center for Excellence in Health Innovation focuses on interprofessional education in clinical settings.
-The center sponsors the Care for the Underserved Pathways AHEC Scholars Program and a wide array of innovative learning activities such as the Interprofessional Rural Health Immersion and research opportunities.
+- The Center for Excellence in Public Health focuses on interprofessional education in clinical settings.
+The center sponsors the Care for the Underserved Pathways AHEC Scholars Program and an array of interprofessional and research opportunities.

 As a student in UNE's College of Osteopathic Medicine, you have the unique opportunity to collaborate with students from other health professions and apply this participation toward your Interprofessional Honors Distinction.
 You will continue to use these interprofessional team-based learning skills in your clinical workplace after you graduate.